 - Only members of American Grant Writers' Association may sit for the Certified Grant Writer® exam.

 On the next business day after receipt of your online order, check, or purchase order AGWA will send each participant the CGW Series Confirmation by e-mail and the New Member Welcome E-mail with the Members Only Login password.
 Also, on the next business day after receipt of your order, the online instructor will send to each participant by e-mail the Section 1 Course Materials and Assignments for the "Grantseeker Basics" online course.
 If you have not received both of these e-mails with 2 business days after your purchase, please contact Customer Service.
-About 2 weeks later each participant will receive by mail our New Member Packet as well as a copy of the CGW Series Confirmation.

 Passing the Certified Grant Writer® Exam